Bazinga5/tic-tac-toe/designReport.md

 About the game
 ----------------
 Tic Tac Toe is a two player game played on a 3x3 grid.
-Player 1 is assigned the character X and player 2 is assigned the character O. The player who gets a complete row, horizontal, vertical or a diagonal line of X or Y wins the game.
+Player 1 is assigned the character X and player 2 is assigned the character O. The player who gets a complete row, horizontal, vertical or a diagonal line of X or O wins the game.
 There is a possibility of a tie between players.

 About our design
 ----------------